Mediation (Rule 7.3)

 Unreasonably Inconvenient is defined in Rule 7.3(31) as including a family emergency or the party is required to attend court on the same day as the mediation.
 If the application is granted by the registrar, the parties must jointly set a new date

-If you can’t physically attend the mediation by telephone, video conference or other means of electronic communication.
-If they do not consent, you can apply to the registrar at least 7 days before the mediation using Form 16 and request that you attend the mediation by telephone, if you don’t live near the courthouse or there are exceptional circumstances.
+If all parties attending the mediation consent, you may attend the mediation by telephone, video conference or other means of electronic communication.
+If they do not consent, you can apply to the registrar at least 7 days before the mediation using Form 16 and request that you attend the mediation by a different method of attendance.
 You can also make an application to attend by telephone within 7 days of the mediation if exceptional circumstances exist or it was not reasonably practical for you to bring the application before 7 days before the meditation session.

 If You Don’t Go

 All the parties involved in the dispute must attend the mediation, including the claimant, the defendant, any third party, and their lawyers (if any).
 If a party does not attend the mediation, the mediator must complete a Verification of Default and give it to the parties attending in order to obtain a dismissal or default judgment.
 If neither party attends, the registrar will make an order dismissing each disputed claim.